SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 * To sign in, use your authentication for the SoftUni website: [https://softuni.org](https://softuni.org).
 * Using the SoftUni system is **free** and it's not bound with the participation in SoftUni's courses.

-We are convinced that after a few submitted tasks, **you will like to receive instant feedback** for your solutions, and the Judge system will become your favorite assistant in learning programming.
+We are convinced that after a few submitted problems, **you will like to receive instant feedback** for your solutions, and the Judge system will become your favorite assistant in learning programming.

 ## How to become a software developer?

 Dear readers, probably many of you have the ambition to become programmers and develop software for a living or work in the IT area.
 That's why we have prepared for you a **short guide on "How to become a programmer"**, so we can help you take the first steps towards this desired profession.

-You can become a programmer (working in a software company) after **at least 1-2 years of intensive training and coding every day**, solving thousands of programming tasks, developing several more serious practical projects and gaining a lot of experience with code writing and software development.
+You can become a programmer (working in a software company) after **at least 1-2 years of intensive training and coding every day**, solving thousands of programming problems, developing several more serious practical projects and gaining a lot of experience with code writing and software development.
 You can't become a programmer for a month or two!
 The profession of software engineer requires **a lot of knowledge**, covered with **a lot of practice**.

 There are **4 main skill groups** that all programmers must have.
 Most of these skills are resistant in time and are not significantly affected by the development in specific technologies (which are constantly changing).
 These are the skills that **any good programmer** has and to which every beginner must strive:
 * **coding** (20%)